 After the surgery, patients can help prevent hemorrhoid recurrence by adopting the following diet and lifestyle changes:

 - Drinking more water

 - Consuming a high-fiber diet

 - Exercising frequently

 - Avoiding long periods of sitting

 If you have enlarged hemorrhoids and want to know if stapled hemorrhoidopexy is right for you, the team of gastrointestinal medical professionals at Tampa General Hospital’s Endoscopy Center can help.
-Our expertise in providing screening, diagnostic, and treatment measures such as stapled hemorrhoidopexy has helped to earn us recognition as one of America’s Best Hospitals in Gastroenterology & GI Surgery (ranked #24 on the list) as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-2021.
+Our expertise in providing screening, diagnostic, and treatment measures such as stapled hemorrhoidopexy has helped to earn us recognition as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.